Esri/esri-leaflet-geocoder/README.md

 Constructor | Description
 --- | ---
-`new L.esri.Geocoding.Tasks.ReverseGeocode(url, options)`<br>`L.esri.Geocoding.Tasks.reverseGeocode(url, options)` | Creates a new ReverseGeocode task. `L.esri.Geocoding.WorldGeocodingService` can be used as a reference to the ArcGIS Online World Geocoder.
+`new L.esri.Geocoding.Tasks.ReverseGeocode(options)`<br>`L.esri.Geocoding.Tasks.reverseGeocode(options)` | Creates a new ReverseGeocode task. `L.esri.Geocoding.WorldGeocodingService` can be used as a reference to the ArcGIS Online World Geocoder.

 ### Options

-You can pass any options you can pass to L.esri.Tasks.Task.
+You can pass any options you can pass to L.esri.Tasks.Task. `url` will be the ArcGIS World Geocoder by default but a custom geocoding service can also be used.

 ### Methods